 - 2 Tablespoons Mild Tasting Oil (see notes below)

 - 4 Tablespoons Low Carb Taco Seasoning* or 1 (1.25-ounce) package taco seasoning

 - 1/4 Cup Salsa no sugar added

 - 1 Avocado sliced

-- Once boiling, add cored cabbage and blanch for about 3 minutes, then use 2 tongs to remove each of the leaves.
+- Once boiling, add cored cabbage (1 head) and blanch for about 3 minutes, then use 2 tongs to remove each of the leaves.
 If they're difficult to remove, allow the leaves to blanch longer.
 Set blanched leaves aside on a plate as you cook remaining leaves.
 You'll need 8 leaves in total, so feel free to discard the center smaller leaves.

 - Optional: Once leaves are cool enough to handle, use a small knife to remove some of the core's thickness by dragging the blade over the top of the core, see photos above!).

-- Add tomato sauce to the pan, and allow the sauce to thicken and the meat to continue cook for an additional 4-6 minutes.
+- Add tomato sauce (1 cup) to the pan, and allow the sauce to thicken and the meat to continue cook for an additional 4-6 minutes.
 Once the meat has fully cooked, taste, and adjust seasoning to your liking.